eaprelsky/infodynamics/book/appendix_c_literature_review.md

 ### **Claude Shannon's Mathematical Framework**

-The mathematical foundation of information physics begins with Shannon's groundbreaking work on information theory (Shannon, 1948; Shannon & Weaver, 1949).
+The mathematical foundation of information dynamics begins with Shannon's groundbreaking work on information theory (Shannon, 1948; Shannon & Weaver, 1949).
 Shannon established that information can be quantified mathematically and that information transmission follows mathematical principles analogous to physical systems.

-**Key Insights for Information Physics:**
+**Key Insights for Information Dynamics:**
 - Information content is inversely related to probability: $I = -\log_2 P(\text{event})$
 - Information channels have capacity limits
 - Information transmission can be optimized through coding and signal processing